NOTE: DUE TO COVID-19, THE SPRING SWEEPING PROGRAM IS BEING DELAYED UNTIL FURTHER NOTICE. PLEASE CHECK BACK FOR MORE DETAILS.

 - Other street maintenance and road repair activities

-- Overhanging tree limbs that prohibit crews from getting to the curb to clean a street; sometimes overhanging tree limbs prohibit our equipment from accessing a street
+- Overhanging tree limbs that prohibit crews from from accessing a street or getting to the curb to clean a street

 - Heavy leaf fall